Pfaeff/pitch_tracker/README.md

 ## What it doesn't

-It can't track multiple notes at once or even detect chords.
-It might not work if there is a lot of background noise.
+It can't track multiple notes simultaneously or even detect chords.
+It might also not work if there is a lot of background noise.

 ## Download